 A bill introduced March 24 by Rep. Charles Potter, D-Wilmington North, provides a moratorium on all new charter schools in Delaware until June 30, 2018 or until the State Board of Education develops a strategic plan for the number of charter, district, and vocational-technical schools in the state.

-House Bill 56 was assigned to the House Education Committee.
+House Bill 56 was voted out of the House Education Committee March 25.

 Bill allows transfer of special military plates to spouses

 The surviving spouse of an owner of a vehicle who qualifies for a special military licence plate will allowed to transfer the plate to a vehicle owned by the spouse if Senate Bill 44 becomes law.